You are here: Home » About Raglan » Raglan Wharf

 Fishing boat tied up at Raglan Wharf

 Raglan’s wharf at the end of Wallis St is a working wharf, used by fishing, charter and tour boats as well as the Raglan Coast Guard.
+As well as there are cafes and shops.
 For recreational fishos, the wharf is a popular spot for line fishing.
 Adjacent to the wharf is a launching ramp suitable for large trailer boats.
 The wharf was opened in 1921 and was progressively added to.

 The original part of the wharf was one of the first New Zealand wharves built in reinforced concrete.
 Approaching the wharf from the town area of Raglan, the most prominent feature is the old Golden Bay cement silos which were built in 1967.
 These have now been converted into up-market holiday apartments.